Chapter 3:

 “Ow!
 I’m not choke resistant, you know.”

 “Oh, I’m so sorry Miss Kitezh!” said the girl.
 She had a cute, pink dress.
 It was almost like she was a magical girl.
 Though, it was pretty clear she was some sort of mage, and that she likes to try hard to be cute.
-She’s doing it right now, bobbing her torso up and down very quickly.
+She was doing it right now, bobbing her torso up and down very quickly.
 I think she’s apologizing to Kitezh.

 “I’m not dead, so I’ll listen,” said Kitezh.
 She was prepared for something somewhat mundane and irritating.